-Fast-thinking pharmacist keeps patients safe
+Fast-thinking pharmacy tech keeps patients safe

 During a recent shift, Shanna Kaczynski sensed something was not quite right.